CP1404/Practicals/prac_04/README.md

 # Practical 04 - Lists

-# Work in progress - stay tuned...

-**Please remember**, if you do not finish a practical during class time, it's not over... you need to complete it during the week so that you're all finished by the *start* of the next practical.
-If you need help with anything, bring those questions to your tutor the following week or ask us for help online.
-And remember, everything you need to know has been taught in the lectures and pracs.

 # Warm-Up

+File: `lists_warmup.py`

-Create a Python file called `lists_warmup.py` and enter the following line:
+Create a new directory for this prac, then a new Python file called `lists_warmup.py` and enter the following line:

 `numbers = [3, 1, 4, 1, 5, 9, 2]`

 **What values do the following expressions have?**
-Without running the code, write down your answers to these questions (on paper, or in your Python file as a comment), then use Python to see if you were correct.
+Without running the code, write down your answers to these questions in your Python file as a comment.
+Then use the Python console to see if you were correct.

     numbers[0]
     numbers[-1]